Human-Connection/Human-Connection/deployment/volumes/volume-snapshots/README.md

 ## Provision a Volume based on a Snapshot

 Edit your persistent volume claim configuration and add a `dataSource` pointing to your volume snapshot.
-[This blog post](https://kubernetes.io/blog/2018/10/09/introducing-volume-snapshot-alpha-for-kubernetes/) has an example in section "Provision a new volume from a snapshot with
+[The blog post](https://kubernetes.io/blog/2018/10/09/introducing-volume-snapshot-alpha-for-kubernetes/) has an example in section "Provision a new volume from a snapshot with
 Kubernetes".

 There is also an example in this folder how the configuration could look like.